Poland, Maine

 Poland is a town in Androscoggin County, Maine, United States.
 The population was 5,906 at the 2020 census.
 Set among rolling hills and numerous lakes, the town is home to Range Ponds State Park, which includes hiking trails and a pristine freshwater beach.
 Poland is also a historic resort area.
-It is included in the Lewiston-Auburn, Maine metropolitan statistical area, which itself is part of the Greater Portland-Lewiston Combined Statistical Area.
+It is included in the Lewiston-Auburn, Maine Metropolitan Statistical Area, which itself is part of the Greater Portland-Lewiston Combined Statistical Area.

 History

 Land was granted by the Massachusetts General Court in 1765 to officers and soldiers who served with Sir William Phips in the 1690 Battle of Quebec.
 It replaced a 1736 grant made to them called Bakerstown (now Salisbury, New Hampshire) which was ruled invalid in 1741 at the separation of New Hampshire from Massachusetts.
 The new plantation was also called Bakerstown (after Captain Thomas Baker), and included present-day Poland, Minot, Mechanic Falls and the greater part of Auburn.

 Settled in 1767 by Nathaniel Bailey and Daniel Lane, Bakerstown Plantation would be incorporated as Poland on February 17, 1795.
-Poland is named after an "ancient melody" of the same name.
+Poland is named after an "ancient melody" of the same name, though one historian mentions a Sokoki chief named Polan who had lived in the area before the town's founding.

 At the beginning, Poland was an agricultural town, with 600 acre of the best land farmed by the Shakers who settled at Poland Hill, north of the Sabbathday Lake Shaker Village in New Gloucester.
 Called the North Family of Shakers, the village was founded by members who moved from Gorham in 1819.
 The village lasted until 1887.

 Industry was attracted to Poland's water power sites.
 In 1859, when the population was 2,660, it had four sawmills, a gristmill, a tannery and a carriage factory.
 The St. Lawrence and Atlantic Railroad passed through the northeastern corner of the town, spurring development and bringing tourists drawn to its scenic ponds and gentle hills.
 By 1893, when Mechanic Falls was set off as a separate town, Poland had evolved into a Gilded Age resort town.